23 Sources of Formaldehyde to Remove from Your Home

 Keep your house cool & the humidity low

-- Decrease temperature – Reduction of air temperature just a few degrees reduces exposure to formaldehyde.
+• Decrease temperature – Reduction of air temperature just a few degrees reduces exposure to formaldehyde.
 For example, reducing temperature from 86 F, to 68 F reduces levels 70%.(19) Heat actually volatilizes and increases outgassing.
 Move furniture made with composite woods, MDF, fiberboard, or pressboard away from direct sunlight or heat sources from contact with direct sunlight, heaters, and stoves.(20) Additionally, reducing humidity is effective – a reduction of 70% – 30% humidity reduces formaldehyde 40%.

 Increase ventilation

-- Open your windows for 5-10 minutes once or twice a day to purge chemicals and freshen the air.
+• Open your windows for 5-10 minutes once or twice a day to purge chemicals and freshen the air.
 More fresh air = less formaldehyde.(21) You can also bring in fresh air through a central ventilation system.(22) As much as possible, use fans to circulate the air in the home.
 While ceiling and window fans do use electricity, they have a relatively low carbon footprint and actually improve efficiency of circulation.

-- Run the exhaust fan above your stove when you are cooking to increase outgassing from gas combustion and reduce formaldehyde.
+• Run the exhaust fan above your stove when you are cooking to increase outgassing from gas combustion and reduce formaldehyde.

 Filter the air

-- Use an air purifier that reduces VOCs like formaldehyde with an activated carbon filter.
+• Use an air purifier that reduces VOCs like formaldehyde with an activated carbon filter.
 We recommend Austin Air air purifiers, which remove 99.97% of all polluting particulates.

-- Add house plants that help remove formaldehyde.
+• Add house plants that help remove formaldehyde.
 Learn our top picks for plants that remove formaldehyde in 8 NASA-Approved Plants that Remove Formaldehyde.

-Use toxin-free household and cleaning products
+Use human-safe household and cleaning products

-Formaldehyde can be hiding in many of your common household products like soap, body wash, baby wipes and more.
+• Formaldehyde can be hiding in many of your common household products like soap, body wash, baby wipes and more.
 Using formaldehyde-free cleaning products is a great step you can take to start enjoying a chemical-free home that’s safe for all your favorite humans (and pets!)

 You can make a difference in your health by reducing formaldehyde in your home.
-Each toxic chemical you remove helps create a safe haven for your family that can save money that might otherwise be spent on doctor visits, medication, and missed workdays.
-A healthy home enables the body to use its energy for rejuvenation and healing instead of detoxifying chemicals.
-Join us to transform your life with the power of pure!
+Each harmful chemical you remove helps create a safe haven for your family that can save money that might otherwise be spent on doctor visits, medication, and missed workdays.

 Sources